Source Code

 mapview(

-- Blue (negative values): indicating areas where the habitat is more suitable for the plant than the butterfly.
+- Cyan (negative values): indicating areas where the habitat is more suitable for the host plant than for the butterfly.

 - White (values near zero): areas where both species show similar predicted suitability.

-- Red (positive values): areas where butterfly suitability exceeds host plant suitability, which may reflect the butterfly’s mobility, or just be a model extrapolation artefact.
+- Orange (positive values): areas where butterfly suitability exceeds host plant suitability, which may be the result of the butterfly’s mobility, differences in survey areas, a model extrapolation artifact, or any combination of those.

 Conclusion

-distribution modelling workflow in which the output of one model becomes
+two-stage species distribution modelling workflow in which the output of

-The resulting suitability maps and difference raster make
+resulting suitability maps, and the suitability differences raster make

 interaction well suited for tutorials on biotic